 - Deducted items

-- For example, withholding tax, tax at source and social insurance contributions charged from the employee.
+- for example, withholding tax, tax at source and social insurance contributions collected from the employee

 - Employment details

 - for example, the type, form, duration, unit price, weekly working hours and occupational class of the employment

 - Insurance information

 - for example, the policy numbers of earnings-related pension providers and occupational accident insurers